-I am a postdoctoral fellow at Consortium on Electoral Democracy (C-Dem).
+I am a Teaching Assistant Professor at the Department of Government and Justice Studies at Appalachian State University.
 I received my PhD from the Department of Political Science at the University of Illinois.

 Here is my CV